-- 50. Compliance with Laws/Standards: Provider shall abide by all Federal, State or local laws, statutes, ordinances, rules and regulations now in effect or hereinafter adopted pertaining to this Agreement or the facilities, programs, and staff for which Provider is responsible. - 51.
+- 42. Compliance with Laws/Standards: Provider shall abide by all Federal, State or local laws, statutes, ordinances, rules and regulations now in effect or hereinafter adopted pertaining to this Agreement or the facilities, programs, and staff for which Provider is responsible. - 43.
 In the event this Agreement involves the provision of home and community-based services as defined in Minnesota Statutes chapter 245D, provider agrees to abide by the Minnesota Olmstead Plan and/or the Olmstead Minnesota Statutes, Chapter 245D which establishes licensing standards that ensure and protect the health, safety and rights of people who receive services.
-This includes but is not limited to the Provider providing services: In response to the person's identified needs, interests, preferences and desired outcomes as specified in the person's plan; and in a manner consistent with the principles of person-centered service planning and delivery, self-determination and providing the most integrated setting and inclusive service delivery options. - 51.
+This includes but is not limited to the Provider providing services: - 43.1 In response to the person's identified needs, interests, preferences and desired outcomes as specified in the person's plan; and - 43.2 In a manner consistent with the principles of person-centered service planning and delivery, self-determination and providing the most integrated setting and inclusive service delivery options. - 44.
 Licenses: Provider shall procure, at its own expense, all licenses, permits or other rights required for the provision of services contemplated by the Agreement.
-Provider shall inform the County, through its Department, of any changes in the above within five (5) days of occurrence. - 52.
+Provider shall inform the County, through its Department, of any changes in the above within five (5) days of occurrence. - 45.
 Minnesota Law to Govern: This Agreement shall be governed by and construed in accordance with the substantive and procedural laws of the State of Minnesota, without giving effect to the principles of conflict of laws.
-All proceedings to this Agreement shall be venued in St. Louis County, Minnesota.

-53. By entering into the Agreement, Provider certifies that it has not been debarred or suspended by the federal government or the State of Minnesota pursuant to Federal Regulation 45 CFR 92.35 and Minnesota Statute 16C.03, subd.
+All proceedings to this Agreement shall be venued in St. Louis County, Minnesota. - 46.
+By entering into this Contract, the Contractor certifies that the firm, association, corporation, or any person in a controlling capacity is not currently under suspension, debarment, voluntary exclusion or determination of ineligibility by any government agency; does not have a proposed debarment pending; and has not been indicted, convicted, or has a civil judgment rendered against any person, firm, association, or corporation by a court of competent jurisdiction on any manner involving fraud, or official misconduct within the past three years, pursuant to Federal Regulation 45 CFR 92.35 and Minnesota Statute 16C.03, subd.
 2.